mpfthprblmtq/moose/README.md

 *(I don't have a developer key yet to sign the app, so you'll just have to trust me for now.)*
 *(But chances are if you're here, I probably know you...)*

-If you don't want to download a .dmg file, and you're a nerdy developer like me, you try importing the project into your favorite IDE.
+If you don't want to download a .dmg file, and you're a nerd like me, you try importing the project into your favorite IDE.
-I have a walkthrough for [IntelliJ IDEA](https://github.com/mpfthprblmtq/moose/wiki/Getting-Started#for-intellij) and [Apache Netbeans](https://github.com/mpfthprblmtq/moose/wiki/Getting-Started#for-netbeans) in my Wiki.
+I have a walkthrough for [IntelliJ IDEA](https://github.com/mpfthprblmtq/moose/wiki/Getting-Started#for-intellij) in my Wiki.
+Can't guarantee success rates for other IDEs.

 <br/>